w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 KSM in order to start and stop validating.
 - **Value bonded** - How much KSM from the Stash account you want to bond/stake.
 Note that you do not need to bond all of the KSM in that account.
 Also note that you can always bond _more_ KSM later.
-However, _withdrawing_ any bonded amount requires the bonding duration period to be over (For Kusama, 28 days).
+However, _withdrawing_ any bonded amount requires the bonding duration period to be over (for Kusama, 28 days).
 - **Payment destination** - The account where the rewards from validating are sent.
 More info [here](https://wiki.polkadot.network/en/latest/polkadot/learn/staking/#reward-distribution).